yangheng95/PyABSA/README.md

 ```
 The trained models are available [here](https://pan.baidu.com/s/1u5q8EqahXexKi2-hw_CUYg) (access code: bert), download them if necessary,
-note that the provided models are best benchmared.
-If you want train a best benchmared model,
+note that the provided models are best benchmarked.
+If you want train a best benchmarked model,
 refer to the master branch.